Omegadrien/WeebShop/README.md

 ### Admin features

-You can only do these things if you're using an admin account (the "isAdmin" bool is set to true in the database).
+You can only do these things if you're using an admin account (the "isAdmin" boolean is set to true in the database).

 https://localhost:3000/api/user/secret/admin/getUserList -> get the list of users stored in the database.